lcnogueira/chirper-udacity/README.md

 ## Credits

-This project was built by Tyler Mcginnis in React Nanodegree Program (React).
+This project was built by Tyler Mcginnis in React Nanodegree Program.